PocketEssential/PocketPerms/README.md

         and a wide feature set, filling the gaps of functionality and building upon existing features found in other plugins.
         PocketPerms also includes an extensive Chat manager allows you to set prefixs, and so on..
+Also with a clean stable API that allows you to do more then basics!